BilalMohmand58/Victory-Builders/src/data/about/about-info.md

 id: 'about-01'
 sectionTitle: 'We Construct your needs'
 sectionSubtitle: 'About Us'
-sectionDesc: 'Victory Builders is a premier residential construction company dedicated to crafting exceptional homes that bring our clients’ visions to life.'
+sectionDesc: 'Victory Builders is a premier residential, commercial and industrial construction company dedicated to crafting exceptional homes that bring our clients’ visions to life.'
 image: '/images/about/1-1.jpg'
 alt: 'About Image'
 pattern: '/images/about/pattern.png'